Registered Nursing, Associate of Applied Science

 Program Entrance Requirements

 The application process begins the first business day in January of each calendar year with the deadline for submission of applications around February 15.
-Students are eligible to be considered for admission to the nursing program after completing 28 credit hours of courses from the Required Prerequisite Courses listed below.
-The 30 credits must include BI 231 Anatomy and Physiology (4 cr.) and either MTH 095 Intermediate Algebra (4 cr.) (or higher) by the application deadline.
+Students are eligible to be considered for admission to the nursing program after completing 28 credit hours of courses from the prerequisite course list.
+The 28 credits must include BI 231 Anatomy and Physiology (4 cr.) and either MTH 095 Intermediate Algebra (4 cr.) (or higher) by the application deadline.
+Students are highly encouraged to take MTH 105Z instead of MTH 095.
+All Required Prerequisite courses must be completed with C or better and a minimum prerequisite GPA of 3.00 is required to apply.

 Drug Screening